clange/gaia-x-hacks/sd-statistics/README.md

 This work is done in the scope of the extended specification of Self-Description Schemas and related tools within the [Gaia-X Federation Services](https://www.gxfs.de/) effort.

 * [`Makefile`](Makefile): running all tasks automatically
-* [`get-sds-from-catalogue`](get-sds-from-catalogue): runs a query against the catalogue API to retrieve all Self-Descriptions
+* [`get-sds-from-catalogue`](get-sds-from-catalogue): runs a query against the catalogue API to retrieve the full catalogue metadata
 * [`all.json`](all.json): output of the former script
+* [`entities.json`](entities.json): just the entity self-descriptions, filtered from the former JSON document
 * [`stats.json`](stats.json): filtered output (to be enriched with actual statistics)